sush562/sush562/projects/index.md

  	* Defect resolutions and support

 	**Achievements:**
-	* Fast learning in native android development
+	* Fast learning in native Android development
  	* My achievements in delivery soon made me the Senior developer of the app
   	* Awarded for my contribution to app delivery

 3. **[MetroPcs](www.metropcs.com)** (Web, Client: T-Mobile, USA)

-	This project involved redesigning a client website in desktop format using web technology and tools like Adobe CQ5 for content design and management.
+	This project involved redesigning a client website in the desktop format using web technology and tools like Adobe CQ5 for content design and management.
 I was involved in re-developing existing web pages using adobe CQ5 and web technologies.
 I also took part in understanding the requirements of each feature and assessing how much time and effort it will take.

 	**Achievements:**
 	* Developed several features for the new desktop website of the client